Connectoids II: existence of normal trees: Characterisation via countable separation number

-For the backward direction, we have to prove that any connected connectoid with countable separation number has a normal spanning tree.
+For the backward direction, we have to prove that every connected connectoid with countable separation number has a normal spanning tree.
 We prove this statement by strong induction on the size of $S$.
-Let $(S, \cC)$ be a connected connectoid of size $\kappa$ and assume that the statement is true for any connected connectoid of size less than $\kappa$.
+Let $(S, \cC)$ be a connected connectoid of size $\kappa$ and assume that the statement is true for every connected connectoid of size less than $\kappa$.